kyeokabe/VNC-memos/PRML.md

 * **2. density estimation**: Determine the distribution of data within the input space
 * **3. visualization**: Project the data from a high dimensional space down to two or three dimensions

+* **Reinforcement learning**: finding suitable actions to take in a given situation to maximize a reward

 * This chapter introduces three important tools:
 * **1. Probability Theory**
 * **2. Decision Theory**